Kansas State vs. TCU College Football Odds, Plays and Insights - NewsBreak

 Over/Under Insights

-- The 60 PPG average total in Horned Frogs games this season is 0.5 points more than this game's over/under.
+- The 58.5-point total for this game is 1.5 points below the 60 points per game average total in Horned Frogs games this season.

 Kansas State Stats and Trends

+- In Kansas State's seven games this year, it has three wins against the spread.

-- The Wildcats have yet to cover the spread this season when favored by 3 points or more.
+- The Wildcats have been favored by 3.5 points or more one time this season and have not covered the spread in any of them.

-- Kansas State's games this year have gone over the point total in 57.1% of its opportunities (four times in seven games with a set point total).
+- Kansas State's games this year have hit the over four times in seven opportunities (57.1%).

-- The Wildcats have turned the ball over three more times (11 total) than the Horned Frogs have forced a turnover (8) this season.
+- This year, the Wildcats have turned the ball over 11 times, three more than the Horned Frogs' takeaways (8).

 - Find the latest spread and moneyline odds for Kansas State at SISportsbook .